 Solstices are rituals in their own right.
-They are events worth making meaningful with personal dream rituals — rather than something that is done on New Year’s eve when everything feels so forced and you feel pressure to set high expectations on yourself for the coming year.
+They are events worth making meaningful with personal dream rituals–rather than something that is done on New Year’s Eve when everything seems forced and you feel pressure to set high expectations for yourself for the coming year.

-Solstice rituals set every 6 months are an easier, more personal way to motivate yourself to follow your passions.
+Solstice rituals that can be performed every 6 months are an easier, more personal way to motivate yourself to follow your passions.

 1. Let it go . . .

 If this year was not the year for you, sit down at sunset, take out a piece of paper and write down everything negative that happened to you during the past 6 -12 months.
 Light a fire in your fireplace, your barbecue, or a place outside.